dleonrdz/supercenter-product-recommender/README.md

 ## Evaluation

 To replicate our evaluation results, run the `model_evaluation.py` script located in the `supercenter_product_recommender` folder.
-This script will evaluate the recommendation system's performance and save the results.
+This script will evaluate the recommendation system's performance as well as the performance of using the pre-trained model embeddings with a simple recommendation retrieval, and save the results.

 ## Additional Information